January 5, 2022

 A sociologist and recognized leader in youth development, Karen started her career at the Urban Institute, conducting studies on social services for children and families.
 She later moved to the Children’s Defense Fund, launching its adolescent pregnancy prevention initiatives and helping to create its adolescent policy agenda.
 In 1990 she became a vice president at the Academy for Educational Development, where she founded and directed the Center for Youth Development and Policy Research and its spin-off, the National Training Institute for Community Youth Work.

-Karen has written three books and dozens of articles on youth issues, and was a regular columnist in the youth development newspaper, Youth Today.
+Karen has written three books and dozens of articles on youth issues, and is once again a regular columnist in the youth development newspaper, Youth Today, as she was for decades.
 She is also a respected public speaker and has served on numerous boards and panels, including those of the Kauffman Foundation, the Educational Testing Service, YouthBuild and the National Center for Children in Poverty.
-She currently sits on the Turnaround for Children board and is a member of the leadership of the Science of Learning and Development Alliance.
 Karen also served on The Aspen Institute’s National Commission on Social, Emotional, and Academic Development, a national effort to unite leaders to re-envision what constitutes success in our schools.

 Karen has been honored with the National Commission for African American Education Augustus F. Hawkins Service Award (2002), the American Youth Policy Forum Decade of Service Award for Sustained Visionary Leadership in Advancing Youth Policy (2003), the Healthy Teen Network Sprit of Service Award (2007), The Non Profit Times’ Power & Influence Top 50 (2009) and was named one of the 25 most influential leaders in Afterschool by the National Afterschool Association.
 She also received the Lifetime Achievement Award from Partners for Livable Cities, joining previous awardees such as President William Clinton and Lady Bird Johnson.